johnmmason/johnmmason/README.md

 👋🏼 Hi, i'm @johnmmason!
 🎓 I'm studying Computational Engineering at UT Austin.
-📊 I'm passionate about data science and business analytics.
+📊 I'm passionate about data science and analytics.
 📬 You can [connect with me on LinkedIn](http://linkedin.com/in/johnmmason/).

 <!---